TestSmells/TSDetect/src/test/java/org/scanl/plugins/tsdetect/output/AnonymousData_Code_Inspection.md

   - "userID" : (A 36 character string)
   - "timestamp" : Timestamp in “yyyy-mm-dd hh:mm:ss.sss”
 ### Satisfied by
-- Information is compiled into a hashmap using the *addData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java**, which is invoked in the *sendData()* method.
+- Verify that information is compiled into a hashmap using the *addData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java**, which is invoked in the *sendData()* method.
 Smells are added to this hashmap in the *LoadSmellyData()* method in the class **src/main/java/org/scanl/plugins/tsdetect/ui/tabs/TabDetectedSmellTypes.java**
-- UUID is generated in **src/main/java/org/scanl/plugins/tsdetect/config/PluginSettings.java** in the *uuid()* method, calling the *getUuid()* getter method in **src/main/java/org/scanl/plugins/tsdetect/config/application/AppSettingsState.java.**
+- Verify the UUID is generated in **src/main/java/org/scanl/plugins/tsdetect/config/PluginSettings.java** in the *uuid()* method, calling the *getUuid()* getter method in **src/main/java/org/scanl/plugins/tsdetect/config/application/AppSettingsState.java.**
-- Timestamp is generated in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java**, in the *sendData()* method.
+- Verify the timestamp is generated in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java**, in the *sendData()* method.

 ### Criteria
 - Testsmell Name : Number of that test smell found
   - ^ Above is repeated the required number of times to incorporate all test smells
 ### Satisfied by
-- Number of a given test smell is populated in the *LoadSmellyData()* method in the **src/main/java/org/scanl/plugins/tsdetect/ui/tabs/TabDetectedSmellTypes.java** class.
+- Verify that the number of a given test smell is populated in the *LoadSmellyData()* method in the **src/main/java/org/scanl/plugins/tsdetect/ui/tabs/TabDetectedSmellTypes.java** class.

 ### Criteria
 - The hashmap of sendable data shall be wrapped in a JSON format
   - Data is sent over HTTP as a JSON object
 ### Satisfied by
-- Hashmap becomes JSON wrapped in the *sendData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java,** then the HTTP request is made in the *postRequest()* method in the same class, iterating per each time each smell occurs.
+- Verify that the hashmap becomes JSON wrapped in the *sendData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java,** then the HTTP request is made in the *postRequest()* method in the same class, iterating per each time each smell occurs.

 ### Criteria
 - The TSDetect tool shall attempt to connect to the “POST /test-results” endpoint of the TSDetect input API and send this json
 ### Satisfied by
-- The POST request to send the JSON is attempted in the *postRequest()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class
+- Verify the POST request to send the JSON is attempted in the *postRequest()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class

 ### Criteria